San Juan Island Fine Dining

 Around the corner is Coho Restaurant, slightly more formal but no less friendly, which serves island-grown, Pacific cuisine with a Mediterranean flair, and boasts an award-winning wine list.
 Local art adorns the walls, and with only nine tables in the dining area of a historic Craftsman house, you’ll enjoy both intimacy and personal service.

-A ten-minute drive from either Friday Harbor or Roche Harbor takes you to Duck Soup Inn, a cozy and elegant country restaurant set in the woods and overlooking a pond.
-Enthusiastic reviews in Gourmet and Bon Appetit laud its seasonal menus—fresh seafood, island produce, and home-grown herbs.
-Applewood-smoked local oysters are a house specialty.
+A ten-minute drive from either Friday Harbor or Roche Harbor takes you to Duck Soup, a cozy country restaurant set in the woods and overlooking a pond, serving elegant local fare.

 Historic McMillin’s Dining Room at Roche Harbor Resort combines an old-world feel with a spectacular view of the harbor (at sunset, you’ll have a front-row seat for the retiring of the colors ceremony each summer).
 Local lamb is offered alongside just-caught fish (with a nod to the fisherman)—salmon, crab, and halibut are popular choices.